Playing Gigs in Luxembourg

 You will find some more helpful contacts (music collectives, press & media...) in our National Directory of Popular Music as well.

 When you set out to play in a new territory, you certainly ask yourselves where to start.
 Here a few tips on what locations you might want to choose first and which partners to team up with:

 Contact Luxembourg acts which you like and which might attract a fanbase similar to yours.
 Co-organize and co-promote your shows on their and your territory respectively.
 You can find non-exhaustive lists, created by local music aficionados, of bands and artists from Luxembourg online.
-Check out pages such as FUZE Luxembourg and Rateyourmusic.

 These are often like-minded artists working together to promote the music they like (promotion, label-like services, booking).
 It's great to try and team up with these collectives to get started in a territory or a certain scene, as they know their way around.
 Check out our lists of music associations & collecitves in our National Directory of Popular Music.